+"Family" a single person maintaining an independent household, two or more persons related by blood or legally maintaining a common household.
 "Flat" means a suite of rooms, located in Zones which are specifically designed for high density living, not being a single dwelling or semi-detached house in a "Special Residential Zone", contained in a building having one or more floors.

-Floor Area: Means, the sum of a building at each floor level, and including wall thickness but excluding:
+Floor Area: Means the sum of the areas of the building on each floor level, inclusive of wall thickness but excluding: